logan-nielsen/Frappuccino-Paradise-Group-3/README.md

 ## Workspace Layout

-The Frappuccino Paradise website repository is be managed using GitHub.
+The Frappuccino Paradise website repository is managed using GitHub.

 The source code of the project can be found in the 'app/' directory.